asmodeus812/elearning/cracking-coding-interview/4-arrays-and-strings.md

-Since we are looking for a sequential sub-string, the moment we start incrementing the count, and we notice a non-matching character, we can early bail out, the sub-string sequence is broken, i.e. not contained.
+Since we are looking for a sequential sub-string, the moment we start incrementing the count, and we notice a non-matching character, we can early bail out, the sub-string sequence is broken, meaning it is not contained.

 # Arrays